Star-crossed: Modern examples

 In soap opera, modern examples of star-crossed lovers have included couples such as Cliff Warner and Nina Cortlandt, JR Chandler and Babe Carey and Bianca Montgomery and Maggie Stone from All My Children.
 In 2008, a web-based reality soap opera was created based on the concept of being star-crossed.
 In Starcrossed, Fox News astrologer Greg Tufaro takes a couple in crisis and separates them for one cycle of the moon.
 Each is then set up with individuals who are a better match astrologically.
 The show puts the question "Is love written in the stars?" to the test with the couple deciding on the 28th day of their separation whether they will stay together or remain apart.

 In comics, the decision of Marvel Comics to kill off Gwen Stacy, the girlfriend of Spider-Man, made the two of them into star-crossed lovers - though that was not the original intention.

 Video games too have featured star-crossed couples across different genres, particularly role-playing video games: Cloud Strife and Aerith Gainsborough from Final Fantasy VII have been cited as a well-known star-crossed love story.
 Tidus and Yuna from Final Fantasy X have also been called star-crossed lovers.
 Zero and Iris from Mega Man X4 are another notable example.

+In animated television, some series could also be classified as star-crossed lovers.
+For example: